garabavlad/MovieAPI/readme.txt

 Readme:

-This project is an API that was built to process and enquiry data.
+This is a representation of an API that is reading, writing and updating data for a movie collection.
 Currently the data is stored in-memory using Entity Framework.

 Currently, the API endpoints are: